arigo/BaroqueUI/README.md

         Controller.Register(this);

-You also need to make sure the GameObject or its children contain at least one collider, typically of the "trigger" kind.
+With the exception of "global trackers" (see below), you also need to make sure the GameObject or its children contain at least one collider, typically of the "trigger" kind.
 This is used to know the maximal interaction area.

 The signature of the Register() static method is:

+        static void Register(MonoBehaviour tracker,
+                             float priority = 0.0f,
+							 bool concurrent = false);

 		delegate float GetPriorityDelegate(Controller controller);
 		static void Register(MonoBehaviour tracker,
-                             GetPriorityDelegate priority = ...);
+                             GetPriorityDelegate priority,

-        static void Register(MonoBehaviour tracker,
-                             float priority);
+							 bool concurrent = false);

 The "priority" is used to pick trackers in case there are overlapping colliders.
 The priority is given to trackers where "priority" is highest.